DanielVanNoord/AlpacaDiscoveryTests/README.md

 Servers must be configured so that they can share the PORT with other Servers in a shared context.
 This means that Servers MUST open the socket with the language equivalent of SO_REUSEADDR on Windows and the language equivalents of SO_REUSEADDR and SO_REUSEPORT on Linux / OSX.
 Servers in a shared context MUST NOT require or use root access so that other Servers can also use the port.

 Clients MUST NOT bind their socket to the PORT.
 Clients SHOULD bind their socket to a system assigned port.
-Clients SHOULD broadcast the DISCOVERY message to the unique broadcast address of each network interface rather then to the generic broadcast address.
+Clients SHOULD broadcast the DISCOVERY message to the unique broadcast address of each network interface rather than to the generic broadcast address.
 This maximizes compatibility with various networking gear and helps to ensure that the packets are routed correctly.

 Clients MAY broadcast the DISCOVERY message multiple times as this is a UDP based protocol and packets may be lost.
 Clients SHOULD combine the responses to remove duplicate responses.
 Servers SHOULD respond to each request, although they SHOULD rate limit responses to prevent UDP amplification attacks.
 In addition Servers SHOULD NOT be open to the Internet and SHOULD ONLY respond to trusted IP addresses.